Ilaivdv/dotfiles/README.md

 > These are very personalized, I highly recommend to read through everything and fork this repo to make your own changes

 # Usage
-To use the dotfiles in this repo, I symlink the directories the corresponding systems config files to the directories/files here.
+To use the dotfiles in this repo, I symlink a directory/file to the correct path

 Example:
 ```shell
 # For nvim